aaron-grau/curic/javascript/projects/hanoi_node/README.md

 Let's rewrite the towers of Hanoi game we [previously wrote in Ruby][ruby-hanoi].

-Before you start, write out `HanoiGame.prototype.run` in pseudocode (using comments).
+Before you start, write out `Game.prototype.run` in pseudocode (using comments).
 For example, if I were to write the pseudocode for `Chess.prototype.run`, it would look something like: